-TGbe editor: Modify the 2 occurrences of (modulo 256) to (modulo 255) in 35.3.10 BSS parameter critical update procedure as follows (#10554)
+TGbe editor: Modify the 2 occurrences of (modulo 256) to (modulo 255) in 35.3.10 BSS parameter critical update procedure as follows (#10555)

-The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256) when a critical update occurs to the operational parameters for that AP as defined in 11.2.3.15 (TIM Broadcast).
+The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256 excluding the value 255) when a critical update occurs to the operational parameters for that AP as defined in 11.2.3.15 (TIM Broadcast).

 TGbe editor: Modify the following sentence in 35.3.10 BSS parameter critical update procedure as follows (#10556, #13463, #11385)

-For each reported AP affiliated with the same AP MLD as the AP, set the All Updates Included subfield in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element.
+For each reported AP affiliated with the same AP MLD as the AP, set the All Updates Included subfield in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element, and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is incremented.

 TGbe editor: Modify the following sentence in 35.3.10 BSS parameter critical update procedure as follows (#10556, #13463, #11385)

-For each reported AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if all the updated elements that correspond to the latest critical update that generated a change to he value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element, and set to 0 otherwise.
+For each reported AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if all the updated elements that correspond to the latest critical update that generated a change to he value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element, and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is incremented, and set to 0 otherwise.

 TGbe editor: add the following figure and paragraph at the end of 35.3.10 BSS parameter critical update procedure as follows (#10556, #13463, #11385)